vertica/spark-connector/README.md

 Be aware that Vertica has a number of restrictions on the use of these complex types (this list is not exhaustive):

-- Maps are only supported in external tables, but can model an internal Map as an `Array[Row(key, value)]`.
+- While maps are only supported in external tables, it can bw modeled as `Array[Row(key, value)]` for use in internal tables.
 Refer to the Vertica documentation [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/MAP.htm).
-- Arrays and Sets do not support Long types
+- Arrays and Sets do not support Long types.

 ### Array
 There are two types of arrays supported by Vertica, native and complex arrays.
 More details [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/SQLReferenceManual/DataTypes/ARRAY.htm):